YosefGuevara012/Towards-Real-Time-Hydrodynamics-and-Fluid-Simulation-for-Marine-Robotics/README.md

 This work contributes to the understanding of the physical interactions between robotic systems and their marine environment, offering potential improvements in the design and operation of underwater vehicles.

 ## Licensing
-This document is part of a master thesis and is subjected to university regulations concerning academic integrity and use of the materials.
+This document is part of a **projeto integrador - PIC2** and is subjected to university regulations concerning academic integrity and use of the materials.

 ---